Measuring Success in Your Sales Funnel

 Top of the Funnel: Awareness

-The top of the funnel is where you generate traffic and make people aware of your brand.
-Remember that this stage isn’t about sales - it’s about generating traffic that eventually creates an audience for lower funnel conversions.
-As mentioned above, just getting your product on someone’s mind in the upper funnel is a victory in and of itself.
+The top of the sales funnel (aptly called the ‘Awareness Stage’) is the first touch point you’ll have with your future customers and where you’ll generate initial interest in your brand.
+Remember that this stage isn’t necessarily about sales - it’s about generating interest and traffic that eventually creates an audience for lower funnel conversions.
+This means making the best first impression possible, not making your final sales pitch.

 Middle of the Funnel: Consideration